denise06/assignment1_maps/Readme.md

     - Saturday Rates
     - Sunday/PH rates
 - Clicking on the carpark availability will display the following:
-    - Type of carpark lots (Car lots, Lorry lots, Trailer Lots, Motor Lots)
+    - Type of vehicle lots (Car lots, Lorry lots, Trailer Lots, Motor Lots)
     - Number of lots available